Acula

 Acula is a municipality in the Mexican state of Veracruz.
 It is located about 230 km south-east from the state capital of Xalapa.

 Geography

 Borders

 The municipality of Acula is delimited to the east by Tlacotalpan, to the south by the Amatitlán, to the west by the Ignacio de la Llave, and to the north by Alvarado.

 Products

-It produces maize, rice, bean, mango and sugar cane.
+It produces maize, rice, beans, mangos, and sugar cane.